Rates, discounts and monetary transactions

 200

-Easement survey to be carried out by the Land Registry (excl.
+Easement research to be carried out by the Land Registry (excl.
 Land Registry costs).
 Purchaser

 195